 Three distinct criteria were established to flag the ability data.
 All three flags affect the presentation of publicly available data (e.g., ONET OnLine, My Next Move, ONET Web Services).
 First, the level rating of an ability was flagged as not relevant for a particular occupation if at least six of the eight occupational analysts rated its importance as one (1), the lowest possible rating.
 Thus, the level rating of an ability is considered "not relevant" when that construct is not important for performance in a particular occupation.
-For example, in the Cycle 23 data, the level ratings for Peripheral Vision were considered not relevant for several occupations, such as Securities, Commodities, and Financial Services Sales Agents (IDI: 01366.00.1) and Librarians and Media Collections Specialists (IDI: 01741.00.1), because Peripheral Vision was not considered important for performance in these occupations.
-In this cycle, there were 671 not relevant flags (see Table 1 for the number of not relevant flags across the past 10 cycles).
-To facilitate interpretation of these results, it should be noted that there are 4,160 sets of ratings (80 occupations x 52 abilities) in the current cycle.
-Given this, 16.13% (671/4,160) of the ability ratings were flagged as not relevant.
-The average percentage of ability ratings flagged as not relevant across the previous 22 cycles is 19.16% (SD = 5.08%); thus, the percentage of ratings flagged in the current cycle is below the average across previous cycles.
-Generally, the abilities flagged as not relevant for a large number of occupations in Cycle 23 were also flagged as not relevant for a large number of occupations in previous cycles (e.g., Dynamic Flexibility, Night Vision, Peripheral Vision).
+For example, in the Cycle 24 data, the level ratings for Peripheral Vision were considered not relevant for several occupations, such as Financial Quantitative Analysts (IDI: 01565.02.1) and Food Science Technicians (IDI: 00181.03.1), because Peripheral Vision was not considered important for performance in these occupations.
+In this cycle, there were 763 not relevant flags (see Table 1 for the number of not relevant flags across the past 10 cycles).
+To facilitate the interpretation of these results, it should be noted that there are 4,680 sets of ratings (90 occupations x 52 abilities) in the current cycle.
+Given this, 16.30% (763/4,680) of the ability ratings were flagged as not relevant.
+The average percentage of ability ratings flagged as not relevant across the previous 23 cycles is 19.03% (SD = 5.01%); thus, the percentage of ratings flagged in the current cycle is below the average across previous cycles.
+Generally, the abilities flagged as not relevant for a large number of occupations in Cycle 24 were also flagged as not relevant for a large number of occupations in previous cycles (e.g., Dynamic Flexibility, Night Vision,

+Peripheral Vision).
 Given that these constructs capture fairly specific physical or sensory capabilities intuitively not required for many occupations, these results are not surprising.

 The remaining two criteria for flagging an ability for a particular occupation involve the recommended suppression of any ability importance or level mean rating that had an SE_M greater than 0.51.
 These criteria were established to capture those ratings deemed to have insufficient agreement across raters.
 The value of 0.51 was selected because 1.00/1.96 = 0.51.
 An SE_M greater than 0.51 means that the upper and lower bounds of the confidence interval are more than one scale point away from the observed mean.
-There were no instances in Cycle 23 where the mean importance rating was flagged for insufficient agreement.
+There were no instances in Cycle 24 where the mean importance rating was flagged for insufficient agreement.
 In fact, no importance ratings received flags for an SE_M greater than 0.51 since Cycle 3.
-The results of the suppression criteria for level for the past 10 cycles (Cycles 14-23) are presented in Table 2.
-There were 26 insufficient agreement flags for level ratings in Cycle 23, with the highest number of flags occurring for Wrist-Finger Speed and Reaction Time.
-The percentage of flags indicating insufficient agreement for level ratings in Cycle 23 was 0.63%, which is higher than was observed for previous cycles dating back to Cycle 11, which had 0.96%.
+The results of the suppression criteria for level for the past 10 cycles (Cycles 15-24) are presented in Table 2.
+There were no insufficient agreement flags for level ratings in Cycle 24.
+This is the second cycle (Cycle 22) where there were no flags for insufficient agreement for level ratings, and the number of flags have generally been quite low across recent cycles (only one or two flags observed for Cycles 18 through 21).